Skip to content

 A successful edit_file result additionally carries a preview (str): a numbered-line view (<lineno>\t<text>, 1-based) of the changed region — the lines around where new_string landed (±3 by default), so the agent can SEE what changed and at what indentation, not just {status, replacements}.
 It is show-not-judge (numbered lines only — no syntax check or validity verdict), language-agnostic (pure line slicing), and bounded (capped height).
 For replace_all it shows the first changed region; the count is in replacements.

-The fine kinds above are the only file ops a phase advertises to (and accepts from) the LLM.
+The fine kinds above are the only file ops advertised to (and accepted from) the LLM.
 They are dispatched through the unified ToolRegistry, then build a coarse FileIROp ({kind: "file", op: ...}) internally and route to the shared op_runtime/file.py backend.
 That coarse file kind — dropped from OP_KIND_MODEL_MAP — is not an LLM-emittable Control IR kind.
 It survives only as:

 • the shared execution backend the fine handlers delegate to, and